Horse Bit Parts & Mouth Anatomy Guide

 Knowing the anatomy of bits and where they enact their pressure in the horse's mouth is vital when understanding bit action.
-Although many bits may look different, they actually share similar parts.
-For instance, a snaffle and curb bit both have bars and cheekpieces, but the curb also has a purchase and a shank, giving it a different action than the snaffle.
+Although many bits look different, they actually share similar parts.
+For instance, a snaffle and curb bit both have bars and cheekpieces; however, the curb bit also has a purchase and a shank to give it a different action than the snaffle bit.

-In this article, we will go over the common bit parts and describe how they interact with horse mouth anatomy.
+In this article, we will go over the common horse bit parts and describe how they interact with horse's mouth anatomy.
+We will address how bit pressure affects the horse's tongue, bars, lips, palate, chin groove, and poll.
+To learn more, follow along with us!

 B. Mouthpiece: Bit mouthpieces lay across the tongue, in an area of the mouth where there are no teeth.
 They can enact pressure on the tongue, bars, lips, and palate.
 There are many different types of mouthpieces on the market, each offering a varying degree of control.
 For more information, check out our mouthpiece guide.

-C. Bars: The bars of the bit may look different depending on whether the bit is jointed or non-jointed.
+C. Bars: The bars of the bit may look different, depending on whether the bit is jointed or non-jointed.
 A jointed mouthpiece's bars are on either side of the joint while a non-jointed mouthpiece's bar spans the entire mouthpiece.
-The bars are typically smooth, twisted, or have links or rollers.
+The bars are typically smooth, twisted, or have features like links or rollers.

 E. Purchase: The purchase is located above the mouthpiece on curb and shank bits.
 The length of the purchase influences the action upon the mouth.
 Shorter purchases will act quicker on the horse's mouth while longer purchases will take longer to act.